 Although these more severe infant GERD symptoms are not the norm they are very real possibilities.
-They are not intended to scare you or intimidate you but they are real issues that have occurred in infants with severe acid reflux or GERD.
+They are not intended to scare you or intimidate you.
+They are here for those families that are experiencing these very real issues and have nowhere to turn.